MrYsLab/telemetrix-rpi-pico-2w/docs/about_the_apis.md

 to data changes and, in general, simpler application design.**

 When you create a callback function, you must specify a single input parameter.
-The client automatically fills in this parameter as a list describing the data change.
+The client automatically populates this parameter with a list describing the data change.

-The callback data list's content varies by input pin type and is described in detail for each set_pin_mode_XXX method in the API documentation.
+The callback data list's contents vary by input pin type and are described in detail for each set_pin_mode_XXX method in the API documentation.

 #### Callback Data Format
 The first element in the list identifies the report type, and the last element is the timestamp of the data change.
-Other elements identify the GPIO pin and the current data value, along with any other relevant information.
+Other elements identify the GPIO pin, the current data value, and any other relevant information.

 #### Report Types